Michael Bierut on the Enduring Power of Simplicity

-On this episode of Time Sensitive, Bierut talks with Andrew about the integral practice of keeping notebooks throughout his life; the deep groundedness of his nearly lifelong relationship with his wife and high-school sweetheart, Dorothy Kresz; and why the “why” of design is far more important to him than the “how.”
+On this episode, Bierut talks with Andrew about the integral practice of keeping notebooks throughout his life; the deep groundedness of his nearly lifelong relationship with his wife and high-school sweetheart, Dorothy Kresz; and why the “why” of design is far more important to him than the “how.”

 Bierut reflects on the nature of graphic design: what it is, what it achieves, and how it functions in everyday life, from experimental theater to political campaigns.

 Bierut looks back on the beginning of Design Observer, the website he co-founded, and how conversations around design have evolved in the decades since.
 He also discusses his lifelong practice of keeping notebooks.